 Keep an eye on the water temperatures before you head out in the summer.
 If Washington is in the middle of a heat wave, it might be best to focus your fishing on the early morning and late evening hours.

-Fall Fly Fishing on Pass Lake
+Fall Fly Fishing

 As is typical everywhere during the fall, trout begin a feeding frenzy in preparation for winter.